 The function should print in dst the desired representation of value, where value is of type “type”, and dst is of type char*.

-The niceType is a type name that cannot contain any invalid characters like space, *, etc.
+The niceType is a typedef (cannot contain any invalid characters like space, *, etc).

 Out of the box supported types